-The snapshot name displayed on the Phoenix Management Console is snapshot creation time as per the server time zone, on which the backup occurred.
-Druva Phoenix considers the time zone of the server for retaining the snapshots as per the retention setting.
+The snapshot name displayed on the Management Console is snapshot creation time as per the server time zone, on which the backup occurred.
+Druva considers the time zone of the server for retaining the snapshots as per the retention setting.

 Default retention period settings

-If you are registering the server under default organization, Druva Phoenix provides a default backup policy with the following retention settings:
+If you are registering the server under default organization, Druva provides a default backup policy with the following retention settings:

 - Daily recovery points: 14 days